 Puntarenas also offers fishing charters.
 The best time is from mid-December to April.

-Big fish are caught year-round in Drake Bay, which holds many big game fishing records and every species has its season.
+In the Southern Pacific big fish are caught year-round in Drake Bay, which holds many big game fishing records and every species has its season.
 To access Drake Bay you need to come from the Sierpe River which is bordered by a mangrove estuary.
 This area is home to:

 - Giant wahoo